adamsmd/emacs-preload/Implementation.md

 simply sending a `(kill-emacs)` message to the server.
 It does not affect servers that already have clients and thus do not have links in `LINK_DIR`.

+## Restarting servers (`emacs-preload restart`)

+The `emacs-preload restart` command uses `emacs-preload stop` to stop the servers with links in `LINK_DIR`.
+It then uses `emacs-preload start` to start the same number of new servers.
+This is useful in development and testing to make sure no servers with old code are running.

 ## Checking and showing the status of servers (`emacs-preload check` and `emacs-preload status`)

 The `emacs-preload status` command prints the status of the preload